 Authors: Srinivasan Subramaniyan, Oscar Ferraz, MR Ashuthosh, Santosh Krishna, Guohui Wang, Joseph R Cavallaro, Vitor Silva, Gabriel Falcao, Madhura Purnaprajna

-Authors: Anu George, Madhura Purnaprajna, Prashanth Athri
+Authors: Anu George, Madhura Purnaprajna and Prashanth Athri

 Authors: Oscar Ferraz, Srinivasan Subramaniyan, Guohui Wang, Joseph R Cavallaro, Gabriel Falcao, Madhura Purnaprajna

-Description: It is commonly perceived that an HLS specification targeted for FPGAs cannot provide throughput performance in par with equivalent RTL descriptions.
+Abstract: It is commonly perceived that an HLS specification targeted for FPGAs cannot provide throughput performance in par with equivalent RTL descriptions.
 In this work we developed a complex design of a non-binary LDPC decoder, that although hard to generalise, shows that HLS provides sufficient architectural refinement options.
 They allow attaining performance above CPU- and GPU-based ones and excel at providing a faster design cycle when compared to RTL development.